Qingyuan Guangdong, China Travel Guide

 Use local navigation apps like Baidu Maps navigation (百度地图) or Amap (高德地图) for real-time bus information and routes.

-Learn some simple phrases for asking directions or identifying bus numbers if not using an app.
+Learn basic phrases for asking directions or identifying bus numbers if not using an app.
 Announcements are typically in Mandarin.

 Accessibility for travelers with mobility challenges on Qingyuan's public buses can be limited.
 Newer infrastructure offers better access.